-UPSC Civil Services Prelim Exam on June 27; registration begins at upsconline.nic.in
+UPSC Civil Services Prelim Exam 2021 on June 27; registration begins at upsconline.nic.in

 For those aspiring to join the India Forest Service, a Bachelor’s degree with at least one of the subjects namely Animal Husbandry and Veterinary Science, Botany, Chemistry, Geology, Mathematics, Physics, Statistics and Zoology.

-Examination Fee:
+Examination fee

-Candidates applying for Civil Services (Preliminary) Examination are required to pay a fee of Rs 100, by March 24 (6.00 PM), except for the Female/ SC/ ST/ PwBD candidates who are exempted from the fee payment.
+Candidates applying for the recruitment examination are required to pay a fee of Rs 100, by March 24 (6.00 PM), except for the Female/ SC/ ST/ PwBD candidates who are exempted from the fee payment.

 According to the official notification, “Candidates opting for cash payment must note that the “Pay by Cash” mode will be deactivated at 23.59 hours of 23.03.2021 i.e. one day before the closing date; however applicants who have generated their Pay-in-Slip before it is deactivated may pay at the counter of SBI Branch during banking hours on the closing date.”

-UPSC Civil Service (Prelim) Exam patter:
+UPSC Civil Service (Prelim) Exam pattern:

 The UPSC competitive examination will comprise of two successive stages:

-- Civil Services (Preliminary) Examination (Objective Type) for the screening and selection of candidates for the IFS (Main) Examination.
+- Civil Services (Preliminary) Examination (Objective type) for the selection of candidates for the Main Examination; and

-- Indian Forest Service (Main) Examination (Written and Interview) for the selection of candidates for the vacancies at the offer.
+- Civil Services (Main) Examination (Written and Interview) for the selection of candidates for the various Services and posts.

-The preliminary Examination will consist of two Objective type papers (MCQ) and carry a maximum of 400 marks.
+The preliminary examination will consist of two objective-type papers (MCQ) and carry a maximum of 400 marks.
 Only those candidates who would be declared qualified in the Preliminary Examination by the Commission will be eligible for admission to the Main Examination.
-In the general studies paper – II, a candidate has to qualify with a minimum of 33% marks.

 Application form details